 When in Doubt, Nosh on Veggies

 Mindless munching will put the kibosh on any diet unless, of course, you’re binge-eating broccoli.
-While cutting calories can help you lose weight, you run the risk of feeling deprived and ruining your efforts in the long-term.
+While cutting calories can help you lose weight fast, you run the risk of feeling deprived and ruining your efforts in the long-term.
 Rather than overly restricting yourself, Harper suggests falling back on veggies like bell peppers and cucumbers.
 In fact, this is the only part of your diet that you don’t have to pay attention to.
 Since vegetables like these are low in calories and dense in vital nutrients, you can pretty much eat as much as you want.
 Just skip the dips!
 For more tips like this, don’t miss these 30 Weight Loss Tips Better Than Counting Calories.

 Don’t Cut Carbs

 Our bodies need carbs to function adequately, so quit cutting them out in the name of weight loss!
 Think of carbohydrates as fat-burning fuel; they provide our bodies with the energy we need to make it through a tough workout, help repair and replenish exhausted muscles and keep us mentally focused.
 Harper turns mostly to simple carbs like fruits and veggies to stay fit and keeps complex carb intake under a tight watch.
 When incorporating complex carbs into your diet, stick to modest portions of things like sweet potatoes and whole grains.

 Carb Up Before Noon